-6. Teachers Award
+5. Teachers Award

-Two students from each K-2 class, and three students from each 3-6 class are identified to receive this award at the end of year presentation day.
+Two students from each K-2 class, and three students from each 3-6 class are identified to receive this award at the end of year Presentation Day Assembly.
 Recipients are chosen for outstanding achievement and/or effort in any curriculum area.

-The EAL/D and LaST teacher may award an additional teacher award to a student in each grade based on their dedication towards their learning in these areas.
+The EAL/D and LaST teacher may award an additional Teacher Award to a student in each grade based on their dedication towards their learning in these areas.

-7. Citizenship Award
+6. Citizenship Award